Schedule of 28th NOI (2025)

 1800 NOI Final Contest Ends Programming Labs (COM1/COM3/COM4)

 The Final Contest will be conducted onsite at the School of Computing.
 All contestants must be present in order to be able to compete for a medal.
-More specifically, it will be conducted in the COM1 labs, COM3 labs, and COM4 labs.
+More specifically, it will be conducted in the COM1, COM3, and COM4 labs.

-Only the top 5 or 6 contestants with non-zero scores from each school and category (i.e., Secondary or Junior College) will be invited to participate in the Final Contest.
+Only the top 5 contestants excluding the top female contestant, and the top female contestant, with non-zero scores, from each school and category (i.e., Secondary or Junior College) will be invited to participate in the Final Contest.

 Contestants who qualify for the Final Contest will be informed via email (and via their teachers).
 This communication will also include further instructions regarding the Final Contest.